jhliu17/matrixstitcher/README.md

        [ 0.,  0., 24.]])
 ```

-If you don't want to track the transformations, applying your method outside the context of `TransformTape()` would be helpful.
+If you don't want to track the transformations, applying your method outside the context of `TransformTape()`.
 ```python
 import matrixstitcher as mats